By Anuradha M on Nov 29, 2017 3:50:11 AM

 Over the years, quality assurance has been associated with different implications including certifications and functionalities.
 Today, quality assurance is all about people or customers and their personal experience with a product or solution.
 This makes sense when we view the world from the perspective of IoT and digital transformation, where personal experiences define a brand’s efficacy.
 QA organizations, therefore, are evolving to include social and psychological impacts to value delivery.
 Value delivery includes cost, and time saved where QA plays a pivotal role in a project from its requirement stage to ensure that non-productive time spent in the last phase for testing is eliminated.

 QA is an integral part of a project, from reviewing user stories with business analysts, as they are created to ensuring that they meet the 'testable' criteria.
-They create test cases well before the start of a sprint to facilitate a test-driven design.
+They create test cases well before the start of a sprint to facilitate a test-driven development (TDD).
 They will work side-by-side with developers and will be responsible for the entire deployment of the quality assurance environment.

 With QA playing such a pivotal role in a project, the question which often arises is, 'How would offshoring QA work?
 Will it be beneficial?
 And, what does it actually involve?'

-Most companies which have their own in-house or software development arms, will have a testing team in place.
+Most companies that have their in-house or software development arms, will have a testing team in place.
 QA cannot be confused with this team.
 In the new world, quality assurance requires skills and experience which can only be met by seasoned QA professionals whose job is to focus on delivering best-in-class solutions.

 Offshoring QA especially makes a lot of sense for SMBs with tight budgets.
 These companies normally defer QA to the end which results in a less stable product.
-Having a team which works within the budget makes more sense.
+Having a team that works within the budget makes more sense.
 In this model, the core team will be retained on a long-term basis and a flexible team can be added/reduced based on the ebb and flow of the project.
 This option provides faster ramp-up and flexible ramp-down of testing resources.

 Also, the follow-the-sun model makes great sense for offshore testing.
-Imagine a team working on a functionality in the day and another team across the world testing it the same day.
+Imagine a team working on functionality in the day and another team across the world testing it the same day.
 The hours saved add up to make complete business sense.

 Some critical factors to be kept in mind when considering offshoring are: